aDLeee99/SaintBulan/README.md

 ## Informations

-- ⚠️ Since we are both working and living in germany, we can't see 24/7 if there was an update and then push it.
-We make every effort to ensure that this happens as soon as possible.
+- ⚠️ Since we got life and makan tido also, we can't see 24/7 if there was an update and then push it, but do join my discord to receive update and we make every effort to ensure that this happens as soon as possible.
 - 🔫 The repository always refers to the latest version of the [steam store](http://store.steampowered.com/app/730/CounterStrike_Global_Offensive).
 - ⚠️ We are not liable for VAC bans in case of incorrect use.